 Controlling Pool to Pool Transfers

 Excessive pool to pool transfers could jeopardize processing time and title tracking.
-A control mechanism in the form of an administrative fee of $50 will be charged for each pool-to-pool transfer, after ten pool-to-pool transfers, per pool, per day.
+A control mechanism in the form of an administrative fee of $50 will be charged for each pool-to-pool transfer, after ten pool-to-pool transfers, per pool, per nomination cycle .
 A pool-to-pool transfer occurs when gas leaves a legal entity’s pool and enters another pool.
 The legal entity that delivers gas from its pool incurs the fee.
-Thus, each legal entity will be allowed 10 free transfers from its pool to other pools each day.
-A rollover of pool-to- pool transfers from cycle-to-cycle within a day will not be assessed an administrative fee.
+Thus, each legal entity will be allowed 10 free transfers from its pool to other pools each nomination cycle .

 Interaction of Nomination Process and Pools